-According to latest statics by the Palestinian Ministry of Health, announced on May 19th, the death toll in Gaza reached a total of 219 Palestinians, including 63 children, while at least 1530 Palestinians have been injured.
-Meanwhile, the Israeli Aviation has been striking residential buildings and individual properties in Gaza.
-So far, nine buildings were brought to the ground by Israeli bombs, including a 12-storey building that housed media offices owned by major regional and international media organizations.
+According to the latest statistics by the Palestinian Ministry of Health, announced on May 19th, the death toll in Gaza reached a total of 219 Palestinians, including 63 children, while at least 1530 Palestinians have been injured.
+Meanwhile, Israeli Aviation has been striking residential buildings and individual properties in Gaza.
+So far, nine buildings have been brought to the ground by Israeli bombs, including a 12-story building that housed media offices owned by major regional and international media organizations.
 The Israeli military justified destroying the buildings by saying that they were used as hideouts for Hamas’ meetings and intelligence activities.

-Decision-makers around the world are following the tragic events and they stated their concern, but a few are actually intervening to end the war or control the damage.
-The United Nations and the international community have already condemned the violence and called for ceasefire.
+Decision-makers around the world are following the tragic events and they stated their concern, but a few are intervening to end the war or control the damage.
+The United Nations and the international community have already condemned the violence and called for a ceasefire.
 The Arab League and its member states, collectively and separately, condemned the violence and called for peace, and then they went back to work as usual.
-Judging from American President calls with Israeli Prime Minister, last week and this week, the Biden Administration seems to be intentionally keeping itself distant from the Israeli-Palestinian conflict.
+Judging from the American President's calls with the Israeli Prime Minister, last week and this week, the Biden Administration seems to be intentionally keeping itself distant from the Israeli-Palestinian conflict.

 Egypt, with the help of Jordan, is the only country that is taking real steps, beyond verbal condemnations and objections, towards ending the conflict and solving the crisis.
 Since the beginning of the conflict, Egypt has been making daily calls with Israeli officials and Hamas leaders, urging them to stop the fight and sit for negotiations.
 Egypt also proposed a ceasefire plan for both sides of the conflict.
 Meanwhile, Egypt opened Sinai for Gazan civilians who are seeking shelter and medical aid, despite the risk this may entail on Sinai security.

-Following a trilateral summit between the Egyptian President El-Sisi, Jordanian King Abdullah, and French President Macron, in Paris on the morning of May 18th, President El-Sisi announced Egypt’s decision to allocate 500 million dollars for reconstructing Gaza, as soon as the war ends.
-Apparently, this announcement was an attempt to encourage Hamas to show willingness for committing to a truce.
+Following a trilateral summit between the Egyptian President El-Sisi, Jordanian King Abdullah, and French President Macron, in Paris on the morning of May 18th, President El-Sisi announced Egypt’s decision to allocate 500 million dollars for reconstructing Gaza, as soon as the war ended.
+This announcement was an attempt to encourage Hamas to show willingness to commit to a truce.